 Insole: We find that shoe liners or insoles are, in most cases, an afterthought included by manufacturers to satisfy the commonly held belief by consumers that insoles are imperative.
 And though insoles may improve footbed comfort in some shoes, we have found that the Boulder Boot’s insoles are largely unnecessary.
 Indeed, the experience of wearing the Lems Boulder Boot is, in our opinion, perfectly fine without the liners and may, in fact, be more comfortable this way.
 Removing the included (optional) insole helps open up additional space within the boot (including in the toe box) and improves ground feel.

 Traction: Traction or grippiness is something that many people give serious consideration to when choosing a hiking or walking boot—and for good reason.
 Though it was never intended to be a true mountaineering boot, the Lems Boulder Boot just doesn’t perform as well as some other boots in snowy or slippery conditions (with the exception of the Boulder Boot Grip, which offers users excellent traction).
 In wintry conditions such as these, the boots can benefit from the addition of a traction aid, which can make a big difference.
 One thing that actually works in the Boulder Boot’s favor when it comes to traction and stability, however, is the increased surface area of the sole that’s in contact with the ground (thanks to the wider toe box).
-For some users, though, this may not be an adequate compensation for the relatively smooth and non-grippy soles incorporated into the boot.
+For some users, though, this may not be adequate compensation for the relatively smooth and non-grippy soles incorporated into most iterations of the boot.